THE SPIRIT OF RELIGION

 Peter said to Jesus, “Lord, it is good for us to be here.
 If you wish, I will put up three shelters—one for you, one for Moses and one for Elijah.”
 While he was still speaking, a bright cloud enveloped them, and a voice from the cloud said, “This is my Son, whom I love; with him I am well pleased.
 Listen to him!”
 (Matthew 17:4,5)

 “That reaches to the heavens.”
 Religion proceeds from the desire of people to reach Heaven by their own wisdom and strength.

 You know what?
-God is not interested in our religious group or even our doctrine.
-God wants to know what kind of person we are.
+God is not interested in your religious group or even your doctrine.
+God wants to know what kind of person you are.
 God is not a theologian.
 He is a Father, a Burden bearer, a Savior, a Creator, and our best Friend.
 But He is not a theologian!

 If all the Christians in the world united “for the cause of Christ” it would form a pyramidal hierarchy governed by a chief executive officer and his or her staff, who would seek to control what goes on in the local assemblies, and to whom the local assemblies must report and serve.

 You can believe that if Christ raised up a prophet or apostle in such a mammoth organization, he would not be heard if what the Lord gave Him in any manner threatened the rule of the chief executive officer.

 So unity by itself is not the answer.
 The unity must be that of the believers in Christ in the Father.
 The Church, and there is only one Church, exists where there are believers who are one in Christ in God, and who move in concert with God and Christ, just as Christ always moves in concert with the Father.